-The life of BH soon took started to go to ruin.
+The life of Hirzel soon started to go to ruin.
 Because of family problems and financial worries he accepted in 1837 the minister’s office in Pfäffikon, in the east of Canton Zürich.
 In September 1839 he headed the so-called prayer-revolt against the government.
 The revolt was dispersed by army, but the cabinet had to quit.
-Now BH concentrated on Hebrew studies and became interested in Gothic and Old High German.
+Now Hirzel concentrated on Hebrew studies and became interested in Gothic and Old High German.
 He taught privately local teachers.
 Irregular lifestyle, poverty and change in cantonal politics forced him in 1845 to give up his curacy and his priesthood, to avoid suspension.
 Now he retook his docentship at Zürich and tried with poor succes to find ways of income.
 His position deteriorated quickly and in the end of 1846 he had to run away because of a forged draft.
 Now he settled down in Paris hoping to find a chance for scholarly work.
 He lived with a mistress, because of whom he had deserted his wife.
-Again a failure and desperate he committed a suicide with poison.
+Again a failure and desperate he committed suicide with poison.

-During his checquered life BH had little time for profound scholarly work and could publish only translations.
+During his checquered life Hirzel had little time for profound scholarly work and could publish only translations.
 He collected material for an edition of the Śrutabodha.
 In a letter to Bopp he claimed to have presented his dissertation on this text at Göttingen, but such a work seems to be unknown (cf. Windisch).
-Among his few students were Ettmüller, Sauppe and Schweizer-Sidler.
+Among his very few students were Ettmüller, Sauppe and Schweizer-Sidler.

-Sources: *P. Aerne, ZTb 1992 (1993), 227-263; *A. Etter, “B.H.: der erste Sanskritist an der Universität Zürich”, 150 Jahre Zürichputz.
-1989; *Adolf Frey, B.H.
+Sources: *P. Aerne, 150 Jahre Zürichputz.
+1989, 63-?? and *ZTb 1992 (1993), 227-263; A. Etter, “B.H.: der erste Sanskritist an der Universität Zürich”, 150 Jahre Zürichputz.
+1989, 122-130; *Adolf Frey, B.H.
 Zürcher Roman.
 Zürich 1918 (a novel); Meyer von Kronau, A.D.B.
 12, 1880, 483f.; *F. Richner (ed.), Vom Luxus des Geistes.
-1994, 241-272; F. Richner, Web HistLexSchweiz; Windisch 95f.; Wikipedia.
+1994, 241-272; F. Richner, Web HistLexSchweiz; Windisch 95f.; Wikipedia briefly.